Missing Puzzle Pieces in the Performance Landscape of the Quantum Approximate Optimization Algorithm: Tree QAOA results

-In Fig.~\ref{fig:p1_performance}, we show the corresponding asymptotically achieved approximation ratios for the two problems as a function of the local field.
-These approximation ratios are defined in Sec.~\ref{sec:model}, and take into account the state-of-the-art asymptotic upper bounds listed in Table~\ref{tb:UBs}.
-Here, we recall that the zero on the scale means cutting no edges for MaxCut, or finding a vanishing independence ratio with $N$ for MIS.
+In Fig.~\ref{fig:p1_performance}, we show the corresponding lower bounds on the QAOA approximation ratios for the two problems as a function of the local field in the limit $N\rightarrow \infty$.
+We recall that these approximation ratios take into account the state-of-the-art asymptotic upper bounds listed in Table~\ref{tb:UBs}.
+We also recall that a zero approximation ratio would mean cutting no edges for MaxCut, or finding a vanishing independence ratio with $N$ for MIS.
 The behaviour of these approximation ratios is interesting.
 First, we can observe the manifestly different problem hardness when $d$ grows larger in the performance of QAOA for both problems.
-On the one hand, MaxCut in the large $d$ limit becomes easier.
+On the one hand, MaxCut in the large $d$ limit becomes `easier'.
 Indeed, when approaching complete graphs, cutting half of the edges (or random sampling), becomes optimal.
-However, on the other hand MIS is highly non trivial as it has a proven OGP when $d$ grows large~\cite{Gamarnik2013}.
-This is reflected by the fact that the maximal approximation ratios achieved by QAOA grow larger with $d$ for MaxCut, while they clearly shrink for MIS.
+However, on the other hand MIS is highly non trivial as it has a proven OGP when $d$ grows larger~\cite{Gamarnik2013}.
+This is reflected in a vanishing performance of QAOA when $d$ is increased.
 Interestingly, for MIS on 3-regular graphs, the approximation ratio achieved by $p=1$ QAOA is surprisingly constant when $h<3$ [see Fig.~\ref{fig:p1_performance}{(B)}].
 This implies that solutions for MIS on 3-regular graphs with independence ratios that are $\sim60\%$ of the optimum can be equally well sampled from a QAOA circuit with angles optimized for the MaxCut problem.
-This constant behavior is specific to low regularities and relatively low approximation ratios, and is expected to vanish with increasing $d$ (or $p$).
+This constant behavior is specific to low degrees and relatively low approximation ratios, and is expected to vanish with increasing $d$ (or $p$).

 There is a sharp transition in the achieved approximation ratios for both problems when $h/d>1$.
 This transition is due to the fact that the trivial regime is entered where all spins simply anti-align with $h$, leading to a diamagnetic state that represents an empty set and that cuts no edges.
 As QAOA capures this behavior more accurately with increasing $p$, this transition gets also sharper with increasing $p$.
 This can be seen from Fig.~\ref{fig:fixed_d_performance}, where $d=6$ is fixed, and $p$ increased.